Image

 • Providing robust courtroom representation to secure the best defense on your behalf in St. Francois County, MO.

-• When you’re accused of assault in or around St. Francois County, MO and hire Combs Waterkotte, you aren’t just choosing the leading assault lawyer in St. Francois County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
-In addition to criminal defense from our experienced assault defense lawyers, our entire staff provides expertise in the following areas for residents in St. Francois County and beyond:
+• When you are facing an assault charge in or around St. Francois County, MO and choose Combs Waterkotte, you’re not just selecting the best assault lawyer in St. Francois County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+Along with criminal defense from our experienced assault defense lawyers, our entire staff offers expertise in the following areas for residents in St. Francois County and beyond:

 Assault Lawyer St. Francois County, MO | Criminal Defense Law Firm Near St. Francois County, MO | Combs Waterkotte